disblu/guidelines/README.md

 Everyone is free to collaborate and submit pull request if needed.

-**if you have commit access, you should wait no more than a week for the team to give feedback**.
+**If you have commit access, you should wait no more than a week for the team to give feedback**.

 Credits